 So here’s what you do to prevent drooping flowers!

-If your tulips are looking sad, make a mixture of one part vodka to seven parts cool water in a vase of your choice.
-Pop your tulips in the vase and within a few hours, you should see them perk right up.
+If you want to keep your tulips from looking sad and getting a little out of control, or even if they’ve already begun to droop, make a mixture of one part vodka and seven parts cool water in a vase of your choice.
+Pop your beautiful flowers in the vase and within a few hours, you should see them perk right up.

 - 7 parts cool water